The flaps on a plane’s wings help generate lift for the plane during take-off and generate drag during landing.

 Overall, it’s advantageous for pilots to raise flaps during take-offs to get into the sky faster.

-What Do Flaps Do on Planes During Landing?
+What the Flaps Do During Landing

 Wing flaps help reduce stall speed during landing along with allowing the plane to land at a steep, but controlled angle.